Sending

 Here are a few popular blockchain explorers:

-Now, a blockchain explorer is basically just a website that acts as a window in to a bitcoin node.
+Now, a blockchain explorer is basically just a website that acts as a window into a bitcoin node.
 So by entering your TXID, you're just asking the explorer to look into its blockchain (or memory pool) and show you the details of a transaction it has received.

 I won't cover all the details of what explorers can show you, but some of the things I find most useful are:

-Anyway, your wallet will probably tell you the basic information about your transaction (such as whether it has been confirmed or not), but a blockchain explorer allows you to dig in to the details of the transaction, which is pretty cool.
+Anyway, your wallet will probably tell you the basic information about your transaction (such as whether it has been confirmed or not), but a blockchain explorer allows you to dig into the details of the transaction, which is pretty cool.

 You can also find the status of transactions from your own Bitcoin Core node using bitcoin-cli gettransaction [txid]